cheblin/AdHoc-protocol/README.md

 	}

-	class Client implements InKT, InTS, InRUST { //this host(node) source code will be generated in Kotlin, Typescript and Rust
+	class Client implements InKT, InTS, InRS { //this host(node) source code will be generated in Kotlin, Typescript and Rust

 	}
 }